Ex-banker turned Hindu monk urges Wall St to meditate

 Das has been a discreet presence at the protests, leading short sessions before making way for other religious leaders to preach at a weekly interfaith service.
 What he doesn't tell is the unlikely story of how he ended up in Lower Manhattan.

-A native of Mumbai, Das studied at the Indian Institute of Technology (IIT.L) and moved to the United States in 2000 to work as a consultant with the accounting firm Deloitte.
+A native of Mumbai, Das studied at the Indian Institute of Technology (IIT) and moved to the United States in 2000 to work as a consultant with the accounting firm Deloitte.

-After earning a masters of business administration MBA.L at Cornell, he started at Bank of America in 2006.
+After earning a masters of business administration (MBA) at Cornell, he started at Bank of America in 2006.

 His specialty was the technology, media and telecoms sector and he dealt in so-called structured products, including mortgage-backed securities -- "the things that blew up, the toxic products" as he put it in a telephone interview.